shubham2892/shubham2892.github.io/_posts/2017-08-03-Reverse-Expression-Tree.markdown

 Output from above program will be `I(FGH)E(CD)(AB)`.

 To tackle the part where each sub-expression is also reversed individually, we can call the above function recursively for each of the sub-expression.
 How do we accomodate that in the above function.
-While we are pushing the sub-expression on to the stack, let's push the reversed expression.
+While we are pushing the sub-expression on to the stack, let's recursively call the function with just the sub-expression.

 ```C++
 string reverse_expression(string input, int start, int end) {